-P <procedure name>
+P procedure name>

-The Started procedure name was established in step 2 on page 56 to stop OSA/SF.
+The Started procedure name was established in step 2 on page 52 to stop OSA/SF.

-- 1. If a step name was given with the start command, then the step name must be used with the stop command. - 2.
-You can also use the MVS Cancel command (C procedure name) to stop OSA/SF.
+Note: If a step name was given with the start command, then the step name must be used with the stop command.